Republican Who Suggested ‘Violence In The Streets’ To Stop Joe Biden Called ‘Dangerous Threat To The Republic’

-A Republican congressman who suggested that the only remaining way to block Joe Biden from becoming president may be “violence in the streets” is facing a strong pushback from both sides of the aisle.
+A Republican congressman who suggested that the only remaining way to block Joe Biden from becoming president may be “violence in the streets” is facing strong pushback from both sides of the aisle.

-Texas Rep. Louie Gohmert had filed a lawsuit seeing to force Mike Pence to overturn the results of the election that was eventually tossed out.
-He said in a Friday appearance on Newsmax that the court filing was an attempt to avoid “riots and violence in the streets.”
+Texas Rep. Louie Gohmert had filed a lawsuit seeking to force Mike Pence to overturn the results of the presidential election.
+The lawsuit was eventually tossed out.
+He said in a Friday appearance on Newsmax that the court ruling was an attempt to avoid “riots and violence in the streets.”

 “Bottom line is, the court is saying, ‘We’re not going to touch this, you have no remedy,'” Gohmert said, via The Associated Press.

 “Basically, in effect, the ruling would be that you’ve got to go to the streets and be as violent as antifa and BLM.”

 Many spoke out against what was widely seen as a dangerous sentiment.